juliafsuzuki/choreography-practice-companion/README.md

 ## What it does

 Choreography Coach is an autonomous agent built with the **Google Agent Development Kit (ADK)** and powered by **Gemini 2.5 Flash**.
-A competitive dancer hands the agent a showcase video and a dance style — the agent then:
+A competitive dancer hands the agent a showcase video and a dance style.
+The agent then:

 1. Analyzes the music's tempo and beat structure
 2. Proposes a phrase-by-phrase practice breakdown aligned to the music